 People are doomed objects in Osgood Perkins’ filmic debut, a vessel for ambiguous, almost catatonic despondency.
 All melodrama and most of the event vacuumed out, this story of besieged women in an Upstate NY Catholic school establishes a mood of fertile vacancy that resonates with wintry depression and neglected souls.
 Perkins’ film unfolds in long pauses, untenanted landscapes, and ambient sounds that intimate a sense of personal abandonment, like one’s emotions and ties to the world are being hollowed out before our eyes, the surfaces drained to reveal caverns of existential ennui, social disillusionment, and personal uncertainty.
 The Blackcoat’s Daughter is classical horror in the finest tradition – all negative space and patches of absence – but it boasts a modernist, elliptical twist.

 As narratively unoccupied as the school, Perkins’ film waylays story development and even character psychology for a vibe of forgotten despair, with any happiness long-departed.
-The upstate NY it registers is as an out-of-the-way place, defunct in attitude and seemingly filled with a few stragglers from humanity, misplaced people who feel psychologically neglected in the sense that the film, befitting its aura of barrenness, hasn’t the foggiest idea what governs its characters.
+The upstate NY it registers is as an out-of-the-way place, defunct in attitude and seemingly filled with a few stragglers from humanity, misplaced people who feel psychologically neglected in the sense that the film, befitting its milieu of barrenness, hasn’t the foggiest idea what governs its characters.
 This inability to violate their mental spaces, I take it, is an intentional decision, and either way it only contributes to an overall existential distance creeping into the film, haunting the corners of the frame and overtaking the people within it, emptying them out.